Form of Government: Republic

 Energy and industry.

 Power generation relies almost exclusively on coal-fired power stations.
-The country has sizeable reserves of shale gas, but exploration has been slowed by administrative procedures and strict European regulations.
-Oil refineries (the main ones at Plock and Gdańsk) work with imported crude oil, especially from Russia, also supplied via the main “Druzhba” oil pipeline.
+The country has sizeable reserves of shale gas, although still little explored, and is crossed by the Yamal-Europe gas pipeline (from Russia).
+To diversify the sources of supply, a gas pipeline with Denmark (Baltic Pipe) is under construction.
 In Świnoujście there is a regasification terminal.
+Oil refineries (the main ones at Plock and Gdańsk) work with imported crude oil, especially from Russia, also supplied via the main Druzhba oil pipeline, whose flow was temporarily interrupted in April 2019 due to the presence of contaminants.
+In May 2019, the government announced new plans to develop the nuclear sector.

 The traditional heavy metal industry has been reformed progressively to respond to international competition, to attract foreign investments and to reduce the environmental impact.
-Some of the most polluting factories and mines in Silesia and the “black areas” of Poland have been shut down or modernized.
-The iron and steel industry is concentrated in Silesia and on the edges of the Silesian coalfield, with other centres at Ostrowiec Świętokrzyski, Stalowa Wola, Warsaw and Szczecin.
+Some of the most polluting plants have been shut down or modernized.
+The steel industry is concentrated on the edges of the coalfields, with active steelworks in Ostrowiec Świętokrzyski, Stalowa Wola, Warsaw and Szczecin.
 Metal-working is important in Wrocław, Poznań and Silesia.
 There are numerous cement works.

 Mechanical industry covers a wide range of productions, including tractors, farm machinery, electrical machinery and home appliances.
 The railway sector is also relevant.

 The motor industry, which relies heavily on foreign capital, is located at Warsaw-Żerań, Poznań, Lublin, Tychy, Gliwice and Bielsko-Biala (cars and vans), as well as Sanok (buses), Dęba (engines), and Starachowice, Tychy and Lublin (trucks).
-The ship-building industry at Gdańsk, Szczecin and Gdynia is in serious crisis.
+The ship-building industry is in serious crisis.
 Chemical works are widepsread throughout the country, while the pharmaceutical industry is concentrated in Warsaw.
-There are rubber-processing plants at Poznań and Piastów.
+Rubber-processing plants are also active.

-The cotton industry is concentrated around Łódź, with wool in southern Poland and the Białystok area; synthetic and artificial textile fibres are also relevant, as in the flax industry.
+The cotton industry is concentrated around Łódź; alongside the wool industry, the manufacture of synthetic and artificial textile fibres and the flax industry are also relevant.
 Glass-making is important in Silesia, and porcelain at Ćmielów, Chodzież and Wałbrzych.
 Other industries include brewing, distilling and tobacco.

 |dolomite||3 164||1000 t||2015|